I would like to run a project with GiPHouse

 While the project is running

 There are some things that you should be aware of when you would like to have a project with GiPHouse, these will be explained below.
-If you have any questions feel free to contact us (directors [AT] giphouse.nl).
+If you have any questions feel free to contact us (sales@giphouse.nl).
 Please make sure you have read the bullets below.

-- While the students are expected to deliver an end product that you are satisfied with, they also have to work on several aspects of software development in order to be able to pass the course.
-This means that students still have to work on aspects that may seem superfluous like tests, making sure the software is maintainable, and documentation.
+• While the students are expected to deliver an end product that you are satisfied with, they also have to work on several aspects of software development in order to be able to pass the course.
+This means that students still have to work on aspects that may seem superfluous, like tests, maintainability, and documentation.

-- While nearly every project is considered a great success by our clients, it's always possible that something is not going the right way.
-If there are any problems along the way (e.g. you feel that the final product will not be satisfactory), please contact the student assistant as soon as possible.
+• While nearly every project is considered a great success by our clients, it's always possible that something is not going the right way.
+If there are any problems along the way (e.g. you feel that the final product will not be satisfactory), please contact the management as soon as possible.